 - 1/2 cup parmesan cheese*, freshly shredded

 - Heat a large sauté pan or dutch oven over medium heat.
-Add 2 TBSP butter and the olive oil and let melt.
+Add olive oil and 2 tablespoons butter to the pan and heat to melt.
 Add the onion, garlic, and broccolini to the pan, stirring to coat.
 Add a pinch of red pepper flakes and salt (continuing to layer in salt throughout the cooking process).
 Let cook for 3 minutes.

 - Add the sun-dried tomatoes, orecchiette, and vegetable stock, stirring to combine.
-Bring to a low simmer and cook for 11-13 minutes until the pasta is al dente, stirring occasionally.
-If pasta seems to have absorbed too much liquid, you can add in about 1/4 cup more.
+Bring to a low simmer and cook for 11-13 minutes until the pasta is al dente.
+Check the directions on the pasta package to confirm cook time.
+Stir frequently to cook the pasta evenly.
+If pasta seems to have absorbed too much liquid, you can add in about 1/4 cup more as needed.

 - Remove from heat and stir in remaining butter and parmesan cheese until combined.
-Garnish with additional parmesan cheese.
+Garnish with additional parmesan cheese as desired.

-I like to use the sun-dried tomatoes that are packed in oil, but the dried ones will work too.
+- Sun-Dried Tomatoes: I like to use sun-dried tomatoes that are packed in oil, but the dried ones will work too.